rwinacott/echo_server/README.md

 ## Unit Tests

-To Run all unit tests, run `npm test`
+To Run all unit tests, run `npm test`.

+Unit tests are located in the `./test` folder.
+They **must** be maintained in a passing state before any `git push` of the code to the repository.